ThejeshwarAB/placement-prediction/README.md

 Based on the integration we have created our own model

 References:
-Geeks for Geeks
+Geeks for Geeks,
-YouTube
+YouTube,
-Edureka
+Edureka,
 Etc.